jfga1508/qventus-assessment/README.md

 # This is an assessment from Qventus

+Please run `npm start` to get the application running.

-The <Login /> component can be reused anywhere as pleased with different validation requirements.
+The <Login /> component can be re-used anywhere as pleased with different validation requirements.

+Right now the only requirents to validate are check for special characters, digits, uppercases and consecutive letters.

 Example to add all the available validations: